 Gender is used to identify nouns, pronouns, and adjectives.
 For instance, we use gender to describe humans, animals, and other species with respect to their sexual characteristics.

-Nouns can be divided into four groups or types to represent them in English.
-These types are called masculine, feminine, and neuter.
+In English, nouns can be divided into four groups or types of gender: masculine, feminine, common, and neuter.

 - Man